codephant/lace/README.md

 Optionally the calling context (`thisArg`) can be passed to lace, which will then forward it to `mutator` with each call.

+If *`mutator`* is a string or symbol the actual mutator function is taken from the given calling context.
+If no context was given a `TypeError` is thrown.

 ```js
 const greeting = [];
 lace(word => greeting.push(word))